 Adaptive dialogs defined

-Why adaptive dialog
+Why adaptive dialogs

 - Was designed to be declarative from the start.
 This enables tooling including products like Bot Framework Composer that provides a visual canvas to model conversations.